Ntfsresize

 ntfsresize is a free Unix utility that non-destructively resizes the NTFS filesystem used by Windows NT 4.0, 2000, XP, 2003, Vista, 7, 8, 10, and 11 typically on a hard-disk partition.
 All NTFS versions used by 32-bit and 64-bit Windows are supported.
 No defragmentation is required prior to resizing since version 1.11.2. ntfsresize is included in the ntfsprogs package, developed by the Linux-NTFS project.
 For those that don't have a Unix system installed, it is still possible to run ntfsresize by using one of the many Linux Live CDs.

+Development

+ntfsresize is one of the utilities in the NTFS-3G project and is able to resize NTFS volumes.
+The upstream project is continuing to maintain and develop the utility; its source repository contains changes to ntfsresize and related NTFS utilities.
+In 2026, work on the following items was done: Fixes for and changes to documentation of ntfsresize.